- FBI Name Check Overview

 All applicants for a U.S. immigration benefit, such as a green card applicant, are subject to criminal and national security background checks to ensure they are eligible for that benefit.
 U.S. Citizenship and Immigration Services (USCIS), the Federal agency that oversees immigration benefits, performs checks on every applicant, regardless of ethnicity, national origin or religion.

-The purpose of the name check is to enhance national security and ensure the integrity of the immigration process.
+The purpose of the name check through a common database of the National Name Check Program is to enhance national security and ensure the integrity of the immigration process.
 USCIS is responsible for ensuring that our immigration system is not used as a vehicle to harm the United States or its citizens by screening out people who seek immigration benefits improperly or fraudulently.
 These security checks are used to identify applicants involved in violent crimes, sex crimes, crimes against children, drug trafficking and individuals with known links to terrorism.

 The NNCP review and analyze potential identifiable documents to determine whether a specific individual has been the subject of or mentioned in any FBI investigation(s), and if so, what (if any) relevant information may be disseminated to the requesting agency.
 It is important to note that the FBI does not adjudicate the final outcome; it just reports the results to the requesting agency.